6.

 - Acts 2:36-38

 In Acts 2:38, we read a key passage concerning a person's response to the gospel.
 It is key because in it the Apostle Peter answers the crucial question, "What must I do to be saved?"
 Most of the time when we use Acts 2:38, we quickly explain that "repentance" means turning away from sin and then focus most of our teaching on the subject of baptism.
 Instruction on the role and method of baptism is necessary, of course, but in order to keep these two in perspective we need to understand that baptism is the witness of our faith while repentance is the actual inner working of our spirit as we turn to God in faith and thus should receive closer analysis.
-For this reason, I'd like to study a good model for repentance given to us by King David in Psalm 39.
+For this reason, I'd like to study a good model for repentance given to us by King David in Psalms 39.

 Psalm 39 was written by David approximately 800 years before Christ.
 He was a great warrior and dynamic ruler who was loved by his people.
 He was also a man who had terrible weaknesses, and succumbed to pride and sexual lust which eventually produced tremendous problems for his family and nation.
 He was also an eloquent poet and musician through whom God provided many beautiful psalms and songs for His people.
 One of these psalms, Psalm 39, was written during a time when David was very ill or threatened by a dangerous enemy.
 This predicament caused him to pause and reflect upon his life and the condition of his soul.